kenatiod/MUT/Understanding Machine Understanding.md

 Ultimately, the goal of integrating the MUTT with existing benchmarks is not to replace them but to build upon their contributions and provide a more holistic and demanding evaluation of machine understanding.
 By leveraging the strengths of established benchmarks while also pushing the boundaries of what is assessed, the MUTT can contribute to a richer and more nuanced understanding of AI systems' capabilities and limitations.

 As the field of AI continues to evolve, it will be essential to foster ongoing dialogue and collaboration among researchers working on different evaluation approaches.
-By sharing insights, datasets, and methodologies across benchmarks, the community can work towards a more unified and comprehensive framework for assessing machine understanding, with the MUTT serving as a key component of this larger ecosystem.
+By sharing insights, datasets, and methodologies across benchmarks, the community can work towards a more unified and comprehensive framework for assessing machine understanding, with the MUTT serving as a feedback component of this larger ecosystem.

 ### A3.4 Details of Existing Evaluations